sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 published: true
 ---

-In 2022-09, Flex introduces a headless CMS-like feature to create static pages in Flex.
-Initially, the feature allows operators to modify their landing pages without code.
-Going forward, it will be possible to create new pages as well.
+In 2023-01, Flex introduces a headless CMS-like feature to create static pages in Flex.
+The feature allows operators to modify a selection of default content pages without code, as well as create completely new pages.

 ## Flex Content management glossary